DontFred/DontFred/README.md

 # README.md @dontfred

-The README is there that you can see who I am.
+The README is there so that you can see who I am.

 ## 🚀 About Me
-I'm a full stack developer working for @silverback-eu and the director of @grimmintegrations.
+I'm a full-stack developer working for @silverback-eu and the director of @grimmintegrations.
 My real name is Frederik Grimm, but everybody just calls me Freddy, even my grandma.
-I'm lived in France and Ireland, and was born in Hamburg, Germany.
+I lived in France and Ireland and was born in Hamburg, Germany.

 ## 🛠 Skills
-Project management, Product managment, Team management, JavaScript, HTML, CSS, JSX, TypeScript <3, React based Frameworks, Linux and Docker
+Project management, Product management, Team management, JavaScript, HTML, CSS, JSX, TypeScript <3, React-based Frameworks, Linux, and Docker

 ## FAQ